Analysis: Why moderates are holding back on impeachment

 How the second day of testimony will go

-House Judiciary Committee Chairman Jerry Nadler on Friday released the procedure for their second hearing:
+House Judiciary Committee Chairman Jerrold Nadler on Friday released the procedure for their second hearing:

 "Monday’s hearing will proceed in two phases.
 First, Majority and Minority counsel for the Judiciary Committee will present opening statements for up to one hour, equally divided.
 Second, Majority and Minority counsel for the Intelligence Committee will present for up to 90 minutes, equally divided.
 Majority and Minority counsel for the Intelligence Committee will then take questions from the Committee."